 1] Update your graphics card driver

 One of the causes of this issue is the corrupted or outdated graphics card driver.
-Therefore, we suggest you update your graphics card driver and see if it helps.
-When it comes to updating the graphics card driver, you can follow any of the below-mentioned methods:
+Therefore, we suggest updating your graphics card driver and seeing if it helps.
+When it comes to updating the graphics card driver, you can follow any of the methods mentioned below:

 - You can update the graphics card driver via the Windows Optional Updates feature.